The FSI BoxIO LUT box supports both 3D and 1D LUTs for accurate Closed Loop display calibration with ColourSpace, as well as on-set Look Management.

 After profiling, a Calibration LUT can be generated as normal within ColourSpace LUT Tools.

-With the LUT still held within ColourSpace navigate back to the Hardware Options menu, and select the desired LUT from within the Select LUT options, and Upload it to the desired LUT slot.
+With the LUT still held within ColourSpace navigate back to the Hardware Options menu, and select the desired LUT from within the Select LUT options, and Upload to the desired LUT slot.